Dreaming of a Woman President, 138 Years LaterNovember 17, 2010

 What traits do you think women need to succeed in a presidential campaign?
 Are those traits the same ones likely to be demonized in women?

-This blog post was written by Communications Fellow Nicole Dubowitz.
+This blog post was written by former communications fellow Nicole Dubowitz.